effekseer/effekseer.github.io/Help_Tool/_sources/en/ToolReference/rendererTrack.md.txt

 <iframe src='../../Effects/viewer_en.html#References/Render/track_uvtype_tile.efkefc' class='effect'></iframe>

+### Smoothing

+Smooth or set even on a sharply bent part, etc.

+### Source of color time

+When using time to obtain UVs and colors, select from which element to obtain the time.

+#### Group

+Use the time survived by the entire particle of the track.

+#### First particle

+Uses the first particle time.
+Left mainly for compatibility with past versions.

 ### The number of spline division

 This parameter makes the shape smooth by dividing the track finely.
 It looks beautiful, although processing becomes heavier.